National Gridiron League (United States)

+A number of cases in the past and multiple seasons cancellation have raised questions about whether this is a legitimate league or a scam and the United Football Players Association had warned prospective players from signing with the league.
+As of April 2025, no games have actually been held and the only activities were tryouts which charged potential players to participate.

 Prior to the postponed 2019 season, the league logo used was a near copy of the former United Football League, while many of the team names and logos are also copies of former football teams.
-League chairman Joe E. McClendon III said that those trademarks had expired and it makes good business sense to recycle them in an attempt to capture the already existing fan-bases.

-A number of cases in the past have raised questions about whether this is a legitimate league or a scam and the United Football Players Association had warned prospective players from signing with the league.
-In 2021, players were told that their accommodations would be covered, only to find that they were responsible for the bills after staying several nights at a hotel in Fort Wayne, leading to a physical altercation with a player and Joe McClendon over the issue.

 History

 National Gridiron League (2018–2021)

 Initially the league announced that it had planned to start play as an indoor football league in spring 2019, with 12 teams aligned in two divisions starting on March 30, 2019, and conclude with the inaugural Gridiron Bowl game on August 10, 2019, in Biloxi, Mississippi.
 However, the league pushed back the announced start of the inaugural season to May 2019 amid reports the league had not had finalized leases for many of its teams.

 By April 2, team coaches informed the players the season was canceled as the league was not going to be able to honor their original contracts and that none of the team staff or coaches had ever been paid.
 League chairman Joe McClendon announced the following day that league had postponed its inaugural season to 2020 citing organizational changes in personnel and the suspension of operations of the Alliance of American Football.
 Its personnel later sued the league over their claims of non-payment for their work.

 The league continued pursuits of a 2020 season including announcing player signings and scheduled Organized Team Activities (OTAs) for January 24–26, 2020.
 However, all OTAs were canceled the evening of January 24 after players had started arriving.
 The league then announced that teams would be allowed to play outdoors.
 The 2020 season was postponed amidst the COVID-19 pandemic.

 The league originally announced a 2021 schedule with all games to be held outdoors as a traditional spring league.
 On January 31, 2021, the league announced it would play all games at single location, without confirming the site, with a planned start date of April 10.
 It was pushed back again to May 1 with the season to take place in Fort Wayne, Indiana, at an unannounced venue.
 As of April 2021, no venue in Fort Wayne was ever secured.